Avers-Juppa - Avers-Juf

 Description

-The history of the Avers high valley goes back a long way.
-Late Stone Age and Early Medieval finds do not yet allow conclusions to be drawn about a permanent settlement, but these suggest that the valley was used very early as a transit area.
-In the 13th century, the Avers was settled by the Walsers.
-This is still evidenced today by the way of settlement (scattered settlements), the architectural style of the houses and the Walser dialect.
+The history of the Avers high valley goes far back.
+Late Stone Age and early medieval finds do not allow conclusions to a permanent settlement yet, but these indicate that the valley was already used very early as a transit area.
+The Walser settled the Avers in the 13th century.
+This is still evident today in the settlement pattern (dispersed settlements), the architectural style of the houses, and the Walser dialect.

-Information on the condition of the winter hiking trails in the Avers can be found here.
+Information on the condition of the winter hiking trails in Avers can be found here.

 Directions